 Preparatory Invited Full Application Process

-Prior to submission of the invited full application, applicants are required to participate in a process, in collaboration with the RLA and other parts of UK’s research infrastructure, that is intended to facilitate development of their emerging area of research.
+Once selected and invited to submit a full application, applicants are required to participate in a process, in collaboration with the RLA and other parts of the UK’s research infrastructure, that is intended to facilitate the development of their emerging area of research.
 This might include the following activities:

 These activities will occur prior to submission of the full application and information that is obtained could be used to develop a full application, if solicited.
 Please contact Sarah Buzo at RLA@uky.edu for assistance in scheduling meetings.